sakethmalladi/rarome-cad-blocks-viewer/README.md

 # CAD Blocks Application Documentation

 ## 📌 Project Overview
-A Node.js and PostgreSQL application for processing and visualizing CAD file blocks (DXF/DWG).
+A Node.js and PostgreSQL application for processing and visualizing CAD file blocks (DXF).

 ---